friendly/Guerry/README.md

 # Guerry <img src="Guerry-logo.png" align="right" height="200px" />

 The `Guerry` package comprises maps of France in 1830, multivariate data from A.-M. Guerry and others, and statistical and
-	graphic methods related to Guerry's "Moral Statistics of France".
+	graphic methods related to Guerry's *Moral Statistics of France*.
 The goal is to facilitate the exploration and development of statistical and graphic methods for multivariate data in a geo-spatial context of historical interest.

 <img src="Guerry-vars.png" align="center" />